Zaltarba/blog/_posts/2023-07-21-MomentumTrading.md

 from typing import List, Tuple
 ```

-We then define some constants that we come handy in the folowing :
+We then define some constants that will come in handy for the folowing :

 ```python
 N_DAYS = 2518